BCLab-UNM/MARIAM/doc/plotjuggler_guide.md

 This creates a mcap file in the ros2_output directory.

 Once you have the mcap file, you can upload to plotjuggler using the data upload button in the top left corner.

+You can create layouts and save them to .xml using the layout section.
+You can also upload layouts and they will contain the original dataset if the filepath is on your computer.